 For students currently in

-grades 10, 11 & 12
+grades 10, 11 & 12 with a

-There is no commuter option for this program.
+Residential: There is no commuter option for this program.

-This Spring, Brown University offers outstanding high school students an opportunity to study marine science, volcanology, and culture in one of the earth’s most incredible places: the living laboratory of Hawai'i.
+This spring, Brown University offers outstanding high school students an opportunity to study marine science, volcanology, and culture in one of the earth’s most incredible places: the living laboratory of Hawai'i.

-The island of Hawai'i allows students to experience a wide variety of unique ecosystems and culture.
-The Island hosts an incredible diversity of climate types and biologically significant species.
-In just over 4,000 miles of terrain, students can find everything from dry coastal desert, to some of the wettest spots on earth, snow-capped mountains, and coral reef systems.
+The Big Island of Hawai'i is home to the one of the world’s most active volcanoes and features a wide variety of unique ecosystems.
+The Big Island hosts an incredible diversity of climate types and biologically significant species.
+In just over 4,000 miles of terrain, one can find everything from dry coastal desert, to some of the wettest spots on earth, snow-capped mountains, and coral reef systems.